The Room: Soundtrack

 The score was written by Mladen Milicevic, a music professor at Loyola Marymount University.
+Milicevic was approached by picture editor and sound designer Eric Chase to score the film, having worked with him on a previous film.
+Milicevic did not have much personal interaction with Wiseau during the writing process, and wrote his score through communication with Chase, who would relay creative notes to him from Wiseau.
 Milicevic later provided the score for Wiseau's 2004 documentary Homeless in America and Room Full of Spoons, a 2016 documentary on The Room.

 The soundtrack features four R&B slow jams which play during four of the film's five love scenes; Michelle and Mike's oral sex scene uses only instrumental music.
 The songs are "I Will" by Jarah Gibson, "Crazy" by Clint Gamboa, "Baby You and Me" by Gamboa with Bell Johnson, and "You're My Rose" by Kitra Williams & Reflection.
 "You're My Rose" is also reprised during the end credits.
 The soundtrack was released by Wiseau's TPW Records in 2003.

 Directorial credit dispute

 In a 2011 Entertainment Weekly article, Schklair announced that he desired credit for directing The Room.
 Schklair told EW that Wiseau became too engrossed with his acting duties to direct the film properly and asked him to "tell the actors what to do, and yell 'Action' and 'Cut' and tell the cameraman what shots to get."
 The script supervisor also said that Wiseau asked Schklair to "direct [his] movie" but refused to give up the director title.
 This story is corroborated by one of the film's actors (who requested anonymity) and by Sestero in The Disaster Artist.
 Sestero describes Schklair taking charge of numerous sequences in which Wiseau found himself unable to remember lines or adequately interact with the rest of the cast, but jokes that claiming directorial credit was like "claiming to have been the Hindenburg's principal aeronautics engineer", and also notes that Schklair left the production before the end of principal photography in favor of the short film Jumbo Girl due to that project being shot by Janusz Kamiński.
 Wiseau has dismissed Schklair's comments, saying, "Well, this is so laughable that...you know what?
-I don't know, probably only in America it can happen, this kind of stuff"; he similarly implied that Schklair's abandoning of the film during filming was justification for not receiving such a credit.
+I don't know, probably only in America it can happen, this kind of stuff"; he similarly implied that Schklair's abandoning of the film during production was justification for not receiving such a credit.